phillid/fractal-gen/README.md

 At the heart of it, each instance will only calculate half of the image.
-This is achieved by (in this case) getting the instance with ID 0 to work on the 1st, 3rd, 5th, and other odd numbered rows, while the instance with ID 1 will work on the rows in between.
-To point out the (perhaps) obvious, interlacing is used in a bid to spread the workload more evenly across cluster members.
+This is achieved by (in this case) getting the instance with ID 0 to work on the odd numbered rows, while the instance with ID 1 will work on the even numbered rows in between.

 This will result in two separate pgm files, each 20000x10000 pixels.
-They must be horizontally interlaced in order to form the whole desired image.
+They must be interlaced in order to form the whole desired image.
 This extends to any number of cluster members less than or equal to the image size, since the interlacing can only split by row, not column.